torbensko/faceapi4-HL2-demo/README.md

 -   **Visual Studio 2008** or above

-# SETTING IT ALL UP
+# Setting it all up

 Just to make your life difficult, I haven't included either the faceAPI or the Source engine in this repo, so you'll need to do a bit of work before you have